-Each space within our four centres is creatively imbued with colour, artworks, books, toys, building materials, photographs, art supplies and natural materials.
+Each space within our three centres is creatively imbued with colour, artworks, books, toys, building materials, photographs, art supplies and natural materials.
 You may like to begin to talk about all the fun things your child will be doing each day with new friends and lots of great toys.

+Some parents find it useful to start leaving their child with friends or family for short periods so they begin to get in a routine where they know they are safe and that you will return.
 You may like to even visit the centre for a few quick visits.
 Your child will slowly get used to the new smells and environment making the first day more familiar.
 There will be lots of new toys, sounds, faces and voices so encouraging your child to play and engage in a few observational activities can be really beneficial.

 Completing the “All About Me” sheet for your child will outline their likes so that the educators can plan similar activities for their first day to help with the transition.

 ★ A bag (we usually recommend a locker size bag) and put your child’s name on the outside.

 ★Change of clothes (labelled) – Singlet, underwear, t-shirt, shorts, socks (spare shoes if newly toilet trained)

 ★ Jumper or tracksuit especially during the cooler weather

 ★Dummy – labelled (if needed)

-★If toilet training: extra sets of clothes
+★If toilet training: extra sets of clothes.

 ★ Bottle for the day with milk or formula – labelled (if needed)

 ★Comfort toy or item (if needed)

 ★Covered shoes (no thongs please as these can cause a safety issue)